 As we discussed, a dry socket is one of the most common complications after a tooth extraction.
-There are a few situations when a dry socket is more likely to develop.
+There are a few situations when the complication is more likely to develop.
 You are at a higher risk for dry socket if you:

 - Had a wisdom tooth extracted